 As in other object oriented languages, objects are used in UNO programming to perform specific tasks.
 They are referred to as services in UNO context.
 A service manager is a factory of services, which creates services and other data used by the services.
 A component context consists of the service manager.

-Both the client and the office server have their own component context and service manager.
+Both the master client and the office server have their own component context and service manager.
 The client creates services, or UNO objects, through the service manager in the client process, and the server creates UNO objects in the server process.
 Only the UNO objects created by the service managers can talk to each other across process boundaries.

-On the Master applications side, the user controls office files on the Office server, opening, loading, or accessing the data.
-In our case, the user controls the Impress presentation files on the Impress Office server, and the master client catches the events fired over there.
-On the Participant applications side, the participating client processes the event messages received, and calls the functions of the Office Server for rendering over there, under the instructions of the messages, through automation technology.

-In order to do their jobs and work with the data located on the Office servers, both the Master and the Participating clients need to establish a communication bridge with their respective Office Server and get the server's service manager.
-The process of building such a bridge is described in Figure 3.
+The user control office files on the Office server, opening, loading, or accessing the data.
+In our case, the user controls the Impress presentation files on the Impress Office server, and the master client catch the events fired over there.
+In order to do this and work with the data located on the Office server, the client needs to establish a communication bridge between them and get the server's service manager.